 Civil Air Patrol – Part of the Air Force Auxiliary, CAP Cadet squadrons typically meet weekly with a longer event once a month on a weekend and a one-week summer encampment.

 The military is a great choice for many students.
 Paths to an officer commission include not only attending a service academy, but also enrolling in a college Reserve Officer Training Corps (ROTC) unit with a scholarship or as a college program student.
-If you would like help applying to one of these programs, please contact me.

-Updated: May 1, 2021
+Updated: September 22, 2021